 Veterinary Assistance

-- Mites may not cause the problem, so another treatment is necessary.
+- Mites may not have caused the problem, so another treatment is necessary.

-- Your hamster may have a secondary or underlying health issue that needs addressing first.
+- A hamster may have a secondary or underlying health issue that must be addressed.

-- They can recommend the most effective medicines for the severity of the infestation.
+- Vets can recommend the most effective medicines based on the species and severity.

-- Your vet will provide advice on how to prevent mites in the future.
+- A vet will provide advice on how to prevent mites in the future.

-You can treat your mite infestation at home, but get your hamster examined beforehand to ensure it’s healthy enough to cope with an anti-mite treatment.
-Your hamster may benefit from a different approach.
+You can treat a mite infestation at home, but get the hamster examined to ensure it’s healthy enough to cope with an anti-mite treatment.

-Vets will recommend tropical sprays and dusts that you apply directly to a hamster’s skin.
-An injected solution is another option, but this is for more severe cases.
+Vets usually recommend tropical sprays and dusts that you apply directly to the hamster’s skin.
+An injected solution may be recommended in severe cases.

 Hamster Mite Spray or Dust